wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;God runs the world, God will save it.

 **M:**&ensp;That’s what you say!
-Did God come and tell you that the world is His creation and concern and not yours?
+Did God come and tell you that the world is His creätion and concern and not yours?

 **Q:**&ensp;Why should it be my sole concern?

-**M:**&ensp;Consider.
-The world in which you live, who else knows about it?
+**M:**&ensp;Consider: the world in which you live, who else knows about it?

 **Q:**&ensp;You know.
 Everybody knows.

 **M:**&ensp;Did anybody come from outside of your world to tell you?
-Myself and everybody else appear and disappear in your world.
+I and everybody else appear and disappear in your world.
 We are all at your mercy.

 **Q:**&ensp;It cannot be so bad!
 I exist in your world as you exist in mine.